SeanMcTex/KittenWeather/deckset-presentation.md

 - Pretty heavily customizable.
 See options at top of .js file.
 - Because of randomness, tests aren't repeatable.
 Don't necessarily make this part of your unit test suite, but bring it to bear often.

+^ Mention that it works fine with Swift, since it drives the UI.

 ---

 # [fit]QuickCheck